 "Every car must be controlled by the stewards".

-It is enough for the stewards to check only two and the reserve car becomes a memory.
+It is enough for the stewards to check only two cars and the reserve one becomes a memory.
 The teams are now preparing counter-moves.
-On Friday 17 January 2003, the technical directors will meet, then the FIA commission, the legislative body to which all the Formula 1 protagonists belong.
-The prevailing idea is to find an agreement that really cuts costs, limiting the damage of the revolution and the risk of endless litigation.
+On Friday, January 17, 2003, the technical directors will meet, then the FIA commission, the legislative body to which all the Formula 1 protagonists belong.
+The prevailing idea is to find an agreement that really cuts costs, limiting the damage of the revolution and the risk of endless disagreements.
 The news of the revolution wanted by the FIA arrives in Trentino during Ferrari's traditional week of skiing holidays.
 All the drivers of the Maranello team, from Michael Schumacher to Rubens Barrichello, to test drivers Luca Badoer and Luciano Burti, do not comment on what has happened even though the measures taken to reduce costs in Formula 1 will change a lot the life of the drivers who will no longer have the help of many electronic supports.
 The World Champion does not speak, continuing to smile as if unaware.
-A little more understanding is his team-mate who, when told of the news, has a rather puzzled expression but does not want to express himself.
+A little more understanding is his teammate who, when told of the news, has a rather puzzled expression but does not want to express himself.
 Instead, fairly precise indications come from Maranello team sources:

-Ferrari also reiterates that it was the first to accept and propose the reduction of engines since 2004 with the use of only one engine per Grand Prix:
+Ferrari also reiterates that it was the first to accept and propose the reduction of engines since 2004, with the use of only one engine per Grand Prix:

 "The current situation offers the opportunity to accept a good challenge that we will face in the best possible way.
-The hope is that these changes will not ruin the essence of the sport, which is still centred on the ability of the riders and on technology".
+The hope is that these changes will not ruin the essence of the sport, which is still centred on the ability of the drivers and on technology".

 It also comes back to the subject of the championship wanted by the manufacturers if a solution to increase revenues is not found before 2007:

-"The teams are aware that these innovations will not be ima definitive solution, however, if revenues are not increased.
+"The teams are aware that these innovations will not be the definitive solution, however, if revenues are not increased.
 Everyone knows that there is an ongoing dispute about the division of premiums and especially revenues for TV rights.
 But also with regard to all the business created by the World Championship".

 The team, which has won seven world titles in the last three years, will immediately set to work to revise its programmes and also the work on the car for 2003, which should be presented in early February.